 Sulfadiazine is prescribed to prevent episodes of rheumatic fever.

 It is a sulfonamide antibiotic.
-Tell your doctor before taking the tablets if you have ever had an allergic reaction to a sulfonamide (this includes any reaction to co-trimoxazole or the brand Septrin®).
+Tell your doctor before taking the tablets if you have ever had an allergic reaction to any other sulfonamide (this includes any reaction to co-trimoxazole or the brand Septrin®).

-It is important that you drink plenty of water while you are on sulfadiazine.
+It is important for you to drink plenty of water while you are on sulfadiazine.

 |Used for||Preventing episodes of rheumatic fever|

 Sulfadiazine is a type of antibiotic called a sulfonamide.
 Although sulfonamide antibiotics are rarely prescribed nowadays, sulfadiazine remains a useful medicine to help prevent recurrent episodes of rheumatic fever.

 Rheumatic fever is an inflammatory disease which used to be fairly common amongst children in the UK, but now occurs rarely.
 It develops following an infection with a type of germ (bacterium) called streptococcus, and it can cause serious damage to the heart.
 There is a risk that further episodes will occur after the first episode, so antibiotics like sulfadiazine are prescribed long-term to help prevent this.